English Department Academic Advising

 Who Is My Advisor?

-Majors in English and Students in the Creative Writing, Publishing Studies, and Technical Writing and Rhetorics Sequences
+Majors in English and Students in the Creative Writing, Literary and Cultural Studies, Publishing Studies, and Technical Writing and Rhetorics Sequences

-Majors in English and students in the Creative Writing, Publishing Studies, or Technical Writing and Rhetorics sequences with 24 or more credit-hours are advised in the English Department by Mark Vegter.
+Majors in English and students in the Creative Writing, Literary and Cultural Studies, Publishing Studies, or Technical Writing and Rhetorics sequences with 24 or more credit-hours are advised in the English Department by Katie Fisher.

 English Education Sequence

-Students in the English Education sequence are advised in the English Department by Alan Lin.
+Students in the English Education sequence are advised in the English Department by Brooklyn Vogel.

 Before Scheduling an Appointment

-Please see the Major/Minor Checklists and Plans of Study below that correspond with your major or minor (be sure to click on the appropriate category: Upper Class English Majors; Minors; or Freshman/Sophomore English Majors).
+Please see the Major/Minor Checklists and Plans of Study below that correspond with your major or minor and catalog year (can be found in your Student Center).
 Once you have identified the appropriate checklist, please note which course requirements you have already fulfilled.

 English Department Academic Advising Goals